Items

 Add data to your company database by creating items of designs.
 To speed up regular data entry, you can clone existing items, or make template items to base new items on.

-To customise the visibility and order of the attribute fields shown for a particular design/interface, see Item forms in the Designer app.
+To customise the order and visibility of item attribute fields, see Item forms in the Designer app.

 Edit items

 Edit items to change the values of their attributes and properties.
-All changes are recorded in the item's audit log, so you can look back and see what was changed, who by, and when!
+All changes are recorded in the item's audit log.
+At any time, you can look back and see what was changed, who changed it, and when the change happened.

-Most items have geometry, which you can easily define by drawing points, lines and polygons on the map.
+Most items have geometry, which you can define by drawing points, lines and polygons on the map.
+You can also import existing coordinate data.

 Remove items